openservicebrokerapi/servicebroker/spec.md

 If `bindable:true` is declared for a service or plan in the [Catalog](#catalog-management) endpoint, the platform MAY request generation of a service binding.

-<p class="note">Note: Not all services need to be bindable --- some deliver value just from being provisioned.
+Note: Not all services need to be bindable --- some deliver value just from being provisioned.
 Brokers that offer services that are bindable MUST declare them as such using `bindable: true` in the [Catalog](#catalog-management).
-Brokers that do not offer any bindable services do not need to implement the endpoint for bind requests.</p>
+Brokers that do not offer any bindable services do not need to implement the endpoint for bind requests.

 ### Types of Binding